netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

 The following prerequisites are required for deploying Citrix ADC as an Egress Gateway in Istio service mesh:

-- Ensure that **Istio version 1.6.0 onwards** is installed
+- Ensure that **Istio version 1.8 onwards** is installed
 - Ensure that Helm with version 3.x is installed.
 Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
-- Ensure that your cluster has Kubernetes version 1.14.0 or later and the `admissionregistration.k8s.io/v1beta1` API is enabled
+- Ensure that your cluster Kubernetes version should be in range 1.16 to 1.21 and the `admissionregistration.k8s.io/v1`, `admissionregistration.k8s.io/v1beta1` API is enabled

+You can verify the API by using the following command:

+        kubectl api-versions | grep admissionregistration.k8s.io/v1

+The following output indicates that the API is enabled:

+        admissionregistration.k8s.io/v1
+        admissionregistration.k8s.io/v1beta1

 - **For deploying Citrix ADC VPX or MPX as an Egress gateway:**

   Create a Kubernetes secret for the Citrix ADC user name and password using the following command: